PrismarineJS/mineflayer-pathfinder/readme.md

 ### GoalCompositeAny(Array\<Goal>?)
 A composite of many goals, any one of which satisfies the composite.
-For example, a GoalCompositeAny of block goals for every oak log in loaded chunks would result in it pathing to the easiest oak log to get to
+For example, a GoalCompositeAny of block goals for every oak log in loaded chunks would result in it pathing to the easiest oak log to get to.
  * `Array` - Array of goals

 ### GoalCompositeAll(Array\<Goal>?)
-A composite of many goals, all of them needs to be satisfied.
+A composite of multiple goals, requiring all of them to be satisfied.
  * `Array` - Array of goals

 ### GoalInvert(goal)
-Inverts the goal
+Inverts the goal.
  * `goal` - Goal to invert

 ### GoalFollow(entity, range)
-Follows an entity
+Follows an entity.
  * `entity` - Entity instance
  * `range` - Integer

 ### GoalPlaceBlock(pos, world, options)
-Position the bot in order to place a block
+Position the bot in order to place a block.
  * `pos` - Vec3 the position of the placed block
  * `world` - the world of the bot (Can be accessed with `bot.world`)
  * `options` - object containing all optionals properties: